 “A leader’s job is to have all the questions.
 You have to be incredibly comfortable looking like the dumbest person in the room.” — Jack Welch, former CEO of GE

-In order to encourage your employees to ask questions, you have to be inquisitive as well.
-Showing your employees that not everyone has to be smart all the time will definitely take the pressure off your employees when it is their turn to ask questions.
+To encourage your employees to ask questions, you have to be inquisitive as well.
+Showing your employees that not everyone has to be smart all the time will take the pressure off your employees when it is their turn to ask questions.
 Nothing says encouragement like a boss who is willing to look silly and learn from others.

 3. Make time and space for questions

 Having a designated Q&A session at every meeting ensures that employees have the opportunity to raise any questions they may have had during the meeting.
 Take a page out of this tech behemoth’s handbook.
 In his article on Google’s work culture, Google's SVP of People Operations Laszlo Bock mentioned that:

 We share everything we can.
 We have a weekly all-hands meeting called TGIF, hosted by our founders, Larry and Sergey.
 In the first 30 minutes, we review news and product launches from the past week, demo upcoming products, and celebrate wins.
 But the second 30 minutes is the part that matters most: Q&A.

 To illustrate, the store manager of a large retail chain recognizes the importance of open communication and decides to allocate time for questions during every team meeting.